Edumynt/edumynt.in/src/content/courses/literature/indian-writers/anita-desai/6_Practice_MCQs.md

     c) Metaphor
     </details>

-**77. Desai's novels are often characterized by their focus on:**
+**77. Desai's novels are characterized by their focus on:**
-    a) External events
+    a) External social realities
-    b) The inner turmoil of her characters
+    b) The inner lives of her characters
-    c) Social movements
+    c) Historical events
-    d) Historical narratives
+    d) Political movements
     <details>
     <summary>Answer</summary>
-    b) The inner turmoil of her characters
+    b) The inner lives of her characters
     </details>

 **78. The theme of "Tradition vs. Modernity" in Desai's work is subtly explored, particularly its impact on:**